 Another perk of side-by-side fridges is that they often come with many “add-ons”.
 These extra features are usually ice and water dispensers, so if you want your fridge to have as many interesting functions as possible, don’t forget the side-by-side refrigerator.

 In this category, we highly recommend two models: the GE GSS25GMHES Side Refrigerator and the LG LSXS26366S Side-by-Side Refrigerator.
 Keep in mind that in most side-by-side fridges, the internal width is quite limited so under some circumstances you would find it insufficient, for example when you want to store a whole pizza box.

 4. French Door Refrigerator

 French door refrigerator is like a variation, a more elevated version of the bottom freezer.
 The sliding freezer unit is at the bottom, while the fridge is on top and can be opened by two swinging doors.
 Thanks to this design, it has the convenience of a bottom-mounted freezer fridge while still giving enough capacity for any household.

-Not only does it bring the best of both worlds, this refrigerator type also looks chic and elegant.
+Not only does it bring the best of both worlds, but this refrigerator type also looks chic and elegant.
 Its sleek appearance would be a nice addition to your kitchen no matter which overall theme you’re following.
-The only downside to French door is that products of this type are often quite expensive, so you need to pay more for it than others.
-Yet, the extra money can be compensated by the premium quality easily, thus you can say that in the long run it’s a worthy investment.
+The only downside to French doors is that products of this type are often quite expensive, so you need to pay more for them than others.
+Yet, the extra money can be compensated by the premium quality easily, thus you can say that in the long run, it’s a worthy investment.

 Knowing how to distinguish one type of refrigerators from others is important, but that’s not the only thing you need to know.
 After all, you need something more specific, a thorough guideline to help you navigate between different models.
 That’s why you should continue reading this article, because now we’re gonna show you tips on what to look for in a refrigerator.